Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: Experiments

 \subsection{Stability}

-Fig.~\ref{fig:comparison_case_study} illustrates the collapse progression for both models on the car category.
+Figure~\ref{fig:comparison_case_study} illustrates the collapse progression for both models on the car category.
 Despite different thresholds, both models exhibit similar two-stage patterns, with an expressive degradation followed by a complete collapse.

-{\bf Stage 1: expressive degradation.} For \texttt{LLaVA-1.5-7b-hf} (Fig.~\ref{fig:llava_case_study}, Steps 0--4), CLIP scores gradually decrease from 31 to 21 while perplexity remains stable, indicating declining output quality with preserved comprehension, similar to \textit{expressive aphasia} \cite{simmons2005outcome} in human cognition.
-For \texttt{InstructBLIP-Vicuna-7b} (Fig.~\ref{fig:instructblip_case_study}, Steps 0--1100), CLIP scores drop from 30 to 20 with modest perplexity increases, showing a similar degradation pattern in generation capability.
+{\bf Stage 1: expressive degradation.} For \texttt{LLaVA-1.5-7b-\\hf} (Figure~\ref{fig:llava_case_study}, Steps 0--4), CLIP scores gradually decrease from 31 to 21 while perplexity remains stable, indicating declining output quality with preserved comprehension, similar to \textit{expressive aphasia} \cite{simmons2005outcome} in human cognition.
+For \texttt{InstructBLIP-vicuna-7b} (Figure~\ref{fig:instructblip_case_study}, Steps 0--1100), CLIP scores drop from 30 to 20 with modest perplexity increases, showing a similar degradation pattern in generation capability.
 Although the outputs at this stage have already degenerated and contain unintelligible specific tokens (e.g., ``archivi'', ``sierp 2013''), the model still retains most of its original comprehension ability.

-{\bf Stage 2: complete collapse.} At the critical threshold (Step 5 for LLaVA, Step 1200 for InstructBLIP), both models experience sharp transitions: perplexity increases dramatically while CLIP scores either become NaN or drop to around 19, meaning that the models fail to produce meaningful output (e.g., ``and, and ...'', ``ÄÄÄÄÄÄ...'').
-Continued masking beyond this threshold produces minimal additional change: both models stabilize in a permanent collapsed state and the models cannot recover their functionality the models cannot recover their functionality once collapsed.\footnote{ Notably, multiple ablation trials of the same number of randomly selected non-critical neurons in both models consistently produce negligible impact on model performance, confirming the specificity of these critical neurons.}.
+{\bf Stage 2: complete collapse.} At the critical threshold (Step 5 for LLaVA, Step 1200 for InstructBLIP), both models experience sharp transitions: perplexity increases dramatically while CLIP scores either become NaN or drop to around 19, meaning that the models fail to produce meaningful output (e.g., ``and, and ...'', ``ÄÄÄÄÄÄ...''). \bluetext{Due to the continuous feedback loops inherent in autoregressive generation, once the number of masked neurons exceeds the critical threshold, the accumulation of errors within the residual stream exceeds the network's ability to self-correct.
+The numerical shift destabilizes the model's internal representations and damages the generation process.} Continued masking beyond this threshold produces minimal additional change: both models stabilize in collapsed state and cannot recover their functionality once collapsed. \footnote{Notably, multiple ablation trials of the same number of randomly selected non-critical neurons in both models consistently produce negligible impact on model performance, confirming the specificity of these critical neurons.}

 The observation that both models show similar collapse patterns but the number of critical neurons varies across architectures aligns with prior robustness studies: LLaVA achieves 89\% attack success rates under jailbreak attacks, while InstructBLIP is more resilient at 33\%~\cite{li2025attack}.